 - Yukon Gold Potatoes have a thin skin and yellow flesh.
 They have a creamy texture and a medium starch content.
 They are not as dry and fluffy as russet potatoes, and create a creamy texture when mashed.

 - Unsweetened Almond Milk is used in place of regular milk or cream.

 - A Head of Garlic is added for loads of flavor.

 - Add Salt and Pepper to taste.
-I recommend 1/2 tsp salt and 1/4 tsp of fresh cracked pepper.
+I recommend ½ teaspoon salt and ¼ teaspoon of fresh cracked pepper.

 - Chives are sprinkled on top.
 They add a pop of color and a subtle flavor.

 For complete directions and quantities scroll to the bottom of the post to the recipe card.

 - Vegetable peeler or pairing knife to peel the skin off of the potatoes.

 - Cutting board to chop the potatoes into chunks.

 - Potato masher, ricer or food mill to mash the potatoes.